Strictly Dishonorable (1931 film): Plot

-Snubbish, quick-tempered Henry Greene (George Meeker) and his fiancee Isabelle Perry (Sidney Fox) stop into a New York speakeasy owned by Tomasso Antiovi (William Ricciardi) for a drink.
+Snobbish, quick-tempered Henry Greene (George Meeker) and his fiancée Isabelle Perry (Sidney Fox) stop into a New York speakeasy owned by Tomasso Antiovi (William Ricciardi) for a drink.
 They meet retired Judge Dempsey (Lewis Stone), an amiable man who befriends the Southern belle, much to Henry's dismay.
 Famous opera singer Tino Caraffa, a charming but notorious playboy, whose real name is Gus Di Ruvo (Paul Lukas), is there as well, and while Henry is gone to move his illegally parked car, Gus and Isabelle, an opera fan, get acquainted.
 When Henry returns, he's incensed to learn that the two of them have been dancing together.
 He wants Isabelle to leave with him, but she refuses and breaks their engagement, returning his ring.
 Henry tries to get the police to help him force Isabelle to leave by telling them that she has been "kidnapped by villains", but Judge Dempsey sets them straight, getting Henry arrested and taken away.

 Gus offers to put Isabelle up for the night, assuring her that his intentions are "strictly dishonorable".
 The judge warns Isabelle about Gus, but she is adamant about staying because she has fallen in love.
 So too has Gus: Overwhelmed by Isabelle's sweetness and innocence, he spends the night in Judge Dempsey's apartment.

 The next morning, Henry returns and tries to get Isabelle to come back to him.
 Despite appearances, she assures him that she has not lost her virtue and wants to know if he is still "pure", but he insists that it is "entirely different" for men.
 She reluctantly agrees to remain engaged to Henry, and he leaves to wait for her outside.
 Gus arrives and proposes marriage to Isabelle, but she does not believe that he loves her, and she leaves.
 When Gus and the judge go to get a drink, they find Isabelle there, crying.
 She confesses that she does love Gus, and the judge goes to tell Henry not to wait.